 - Membership of the Leadership Council

-Established in 2010, with a total of nineteen possible seats, now grown to include 26 seats plus active alumni, the Council is comprised of e-Stewards Recycler representatives, e-Stewards Enterprise representatives, and ‘Other’ representatives (NGOs, government) portioned equally.
-The seats are rotated on a three year cycle.
+Established in 2010, with a total of nineteen possible seats, now grown to include 26 seats plus active alumni, the Council is comprised of e-Stewards recycler/refurbisher representatives, e-Stewards Enterprise representatives, government/association representatives and international representatives (from any category).
+The seats are rotated on a three to five year cycle.

 The Leadership Council presides over four subcommittees: